demorfi/synox-web/README.md

 Use implementation of the API interface [Synox Web API](https://github.com/demorfi/synox-web-api)

 ## Reporting issues
-If you have any issues with with the application please open an issue on [GitHub](https://github.com/demorfi/synox-web/issues).
+If you have any issues with the application please open an issue on [GitHub](https://github.com/demorfi/synox-web/issues).

 ## License
 SynoX Web is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).